-Students must attend classes to receive Pell grant and many other scholarships.
+Students must attend classes to receive Pell grant, WA state aid, and many other scholarships.
 Instructors are expected to keep a regular log of their students' attendance in the online attendance link.
-Students who have not been marked as attending any of their classes will not be permitted to have any portion of their Pell check.
-Students who have been explicitly reported as "no show" by any instructor will be required to have that class's credit amount reduced from the amount of Pell the student was otherwise entitled.
+Students who have not been marked as attending their classes will have the respective class's credit amount reduced from the amount of Pell the student was otherwise entitled.
 Students who do not attend any of their classes will have the entirety of their Pell and some other grants returned to their grant sources, but they will still be responsible for any tuition and fees incurred if they do not withdraw from classes by the withdrawal deadline.
 Students must contact their instructors regarding any attendance issues and the instructors must enter attendance online.
 No other forms of attendance verification will be accepted.
 Attendance checks are done weekly on Thursdays.
-Students who are not on the attendance list when it is performed must wait until the next week's attendance check has been performed.
-Attendance checks will not be performed for individual students.